latolukasz/beeorm-doc/docs/guide/validated_registry.md

 }
 ```

-To get list of registered entities use `GetEntities` method:
+To get a list of registered entities, you can use the `GetEntities` method:

 <code-group>
 <code-block title="code">